BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-For-Internal-Dosimetry/README.md

 ## 2. Patient phantom

-The voxelised phantom model is based on a low-dose CT of a female <sup>177</sup>Lu-DOTATATE patient from the Christie NHS Foundation Trust, Manchester, UK.
+A voxelised phantom model  based on a low-dose CT of a female <sup>177</sup>Lu-DOTATATE patient The voxelised phantom model is from the Christie NHS Foundation Trust, Manchester, UK.
 Registration and organ/tumour segmentation was performed by Dr Emma Page at the Christie NHS Foundation Trust, Manchester, UK.

 A model for attenuation and source definition is provided.
-Both are unsigned 16bit images of size 108x70x90.
+Both are in interfile format with unsigned 16bits and size 108x70x90.

 The attenuation model: patient15_LuDOTATATE_attn.i33 <br />
 The source model: patient15_LuDOTATATE_src.i33